EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 IANA is asked to add the following entries to the "JSON Web Token Claims" registry following the procedure specified in {{RFC7519}}.

-*  Claim Name: "edhoc_params"
+*  Claim Name: "edhoc_info"
-*  Claim Description: Parameters of the EDHOC application profile to use
+*  Claim Description: Information for EDHOC execution
 *  Change Controller: IETF
 *  Reference: {{&SELF}}